dengwirda/jigsaw/README.md

   <img src = "../master/img/bunny-TRIA4-3.png">
 </p>

-`JIGSAW` is a computational library for unstructured mesh generation and tessellation; designed to generate high-quality triangulations and polyhedral decompositions of general planar, surface and volumetric domains. `JIGSAW` includes `refinement`-based algorithms for the construction of new meshes, `optimisation`-driven techniques for the improvement of existing grids, as well as routines to assemble (restricted) Delaunay tessellations and Voronoi complexes.
+`JIGSAW` is a computational library for unstructured mesh generation and tessellation; designed to generate high-quality triangulations and polyhedral decompositions of general planar, surface and volumetric domains. `JIGSAW` includes refinement-based algorithms for the construction of new meshes, optimisation-driven techniques for the improvement of existing grids, as well as routines to assemble (restricted) Delaunay tessellations, Voronoi complexes and Power diagrams.

 This package provides the underlying `C++` source for `JIGSAW`; defining a basic command-line interface and a `C`-format `API`.
 A <a href="http://www.mathworks.com">`MATLAB`</a> / <a href="http://www.gnu.org/software/octave">`OCTAVE`</a> based scripting interface, including a range of additional facilities for file I/O, mesh visualisation and post-processing operations can be found <a href="https://github.com/dengwirda/jigsaw-matlab">here</a>.